Why Is There A War On Women?

 Looks like feminists have a higher opinion of men than these sexist men do, themselves.

-Posted on September 28, 2012, in feminism, gender, psychology, reproductive rights, sexism, women and tagged Allen West, feminism, gender, psychology, reproductive rights, sexism, War on Women, women.
+Posted on September 28, 2012, in feminism, gender, politics, psychology, reproductive rights, sexism, women and tagged Allen West, feminism, gender, psychology, reproductive rights, sexism, War on Women, women.
 Bookmark the permalink.
 23 Comments.